Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Schedule Analysis

-- On December 18, the Fighting Irish picked up their best win of the season, a 63-52 victory over the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25.
+- Against the No. 4 Virginia Tech Hokies on December 18, the Fighting Irish captured their best win of the season, a 63-52 road victory.

 Notre Dame 2022-23 Best Wins